Trump Team Tends to Defend Alleged Abusers, Unless They’re Democrats

 Then on Wednesday, Porter’s other ex-wife, Colbie Holderness, came forward with her own allegations of physical, verbal, and emotional abuse — and she provided photos of herself with a black eye, which she said was the result of Porter punching her.

-Presented with photographic evidence, Porter resigned, though he still denies his ex-wives’s claims.
+Presented with photographic evidence, Porter resigned, though he still denies his ex-wives’ claims.
 Amid reports that top White House officials knew for months that Porter was unable to obtain security clearance due to abuse allegations, the Trump administration scrambled to change course on Wednesday evening.
 Kelly released a second statement after hours, saying, “There is no place for domestic violence in our society” — but he also stands by his previous comments praising Porter.

 Several outlets reported that Trump administration aides were appalled by the actions of top officials.
 The New York Times reported that “several aides said they were confused as to why Mr. Kelly and others so forcefully defended Mr. Porter initially.”
 CNN said, “Some expressed dismay that the allegations against Porter weren’t acted upon when senior members of Trump’s team became aware of them.”
 One former West Wing official told Vanity Fair, “It’s beyond disbelief.
 Everyone is trying to figure out why Kelly is leading the charge to save him.”